Do I Control What Happens on the Water at my Waterfront Property on a Lake or Pond?

 (Keith Klosterman / Shutterstock.com)

 The best deed is one that, in addition to conveying the upland property, also states in legally sufficient terms the specific part of the bottomland in the lake or pond that is included in the deed.
 If the waterfront property purchaser receives this type of deed, he or she will have the property lines for the bottomland that are stated in the deed.
 This waterfront property owner will be able to build a dock or pier anywhere on the bottomland that he or she owns subject only to local zoning law and the requirements of Va.
 Code §62.1-164.
 This waterfront property owner can stop others from building a dock or pier on the bottomland owned by this waterfront property owner, can stop others from boating, fishing, and swimming in the water above this bottomland.
-If the dam is located within the bottomland described in the deed, then this waterfront property owner can raise or lower the water level almost at will.
 The Virginia Supreme Court has even said that someone with this type of deed can build a fence in the pond or lake to keep others away from his or her bottomland.
 Because this type of deed is so powerful, this waterfront property owner does not have to share rights in the area of his or her bottomland with any of the other waterfront property owners at the lake or pond.
 Disputes, if not informally resolved, can be taken to the Circuit Court.

 (Natalya Erofeeva / Shutterstock.com)